ringmesh/web/docs/try/tutorials/geomodel/geomodel-basics.md

 	 // LOADING
 	 //path to the file to load
-	 //the file extention is the factroy key. std::string input_file_name = "path/to/your_input_model.key";
+	 //the file extention is the factory key. std::string input_file_name = "path/to/your_input_model.key";
-	 //static function to load a geomodel from input_file_name geomodel_load( geomodel, input_file_name ) ;
+	 //function to load a geomodel from input_file_name geomodel_load( geomodel, input_file_name ) ;

 	 //SAVING
 	 //path to the file to write
-	 //the file extention is the factroy key. std::string output_file_name = "path/to/your_output_model.key";
+	 //the file extention is the factory key. std::string output_file_name = "path/to/your_output_model.key";
 	 geomodel_save(geomodel, output_file_name);

-When a GeoModel is loaded, its validity is automatically checked and resulting information are printed in the consol terminal.
+When a GeoModel is loaded, its validity is automatically checked and resulting information are displayed in the consol terminal.

 ####Try:

- * Load the `ModelA1.ml` (a 3D model boundary representation from gocad)
+ * Load the `ModelA1.ml` (a 3D model boundary representation from gocad).
  * Save it to the GINGMesh file format (.gm)`ModelA1.gm`.
- * Open and analyse the .gm file [see description](/features/file_formats).
+ * Open and look at the .gm file [see description](/features/file_formats).

 ### Basic Usage
-Once created several functions can be called to study/manipulate/repair the GeoModel:
+Several functions can be called to study/manipulate/repair the GeoModel:

 	print_geomodel_mesh_stats( geomodel ) ; //print the geomodel statistics in the command terminal is_geomodel_valid( geomodel ) ; //investigate the validity of the geomodel translate(geomodel, {0,0,100}) ; //translate geomodel along vertical axis

-If RINGMesh is compilled with a meshing sofware:
+If RINGMesh is compiled with a meshing sofware:

 	tetgen_tetrahedralize_geomodel_regions( geomodel ) ; //build volumetric mesh in geomodel regions using TetGen [Si,2015]